Myanmar poet dies after being detained, his family says

 OTHER POETS DIED

-Khat Thi was at least the third poet to die during protests since the Feb.
+Khet Thi was at least the third poet to die during protests since the Feb.
 1 coup.
-Security forces have killed at least 776 civilians, according to the Assistance Association for Political Prisoners activist group.

 Cultural figures and celebrities have been prominent supporters of opposition to the coup with protests daily in different parts of the Southeast Asian country in spite of the killings and thousands of arrests.